 Consumer Information

 Simmons University complies with the federal law known as the Higher Education Opportunity Act (HEOA).
-This federal law, which is an amendment to the Higher Education Act (HEA) of 1965, requires that colleges and universities disclose information and data to current and prospective students and their families.
-We've created this webpage to gather our HEOA information in one place, separated into four categories:
+This federal law, an amendment to the Higher Education Act (HEA) of 1965, requires colleges and universities to disclose information and data to current and prospective students and their families.
+This webpage has been created to gather Simmons University’s HEOA information in one place.

 University Costs and Financial Compliance